Mercedes GLA review - Interior, design and technology

 The revised car offers much more kerb appeal, with the interior including quality materials and a focus on a new digital environment.
 Outside of the Mercedes-AMG performance models, customers have the choice of six core trim levels, with separate Exclusive equipment lines for the 250 e plug-in hybrid.

 Entry-level Sport versions include 18-inch alloy wheels, LED headlights, a reversing camera and a 7-inch touchscreen display.
-The Sport Executive trim ups the available tech by including a 10.25-inch touchscreen, smartphone integration and wireless charging, while AMG Line cars add 19-inch wheels, an AMG-styling kit, rear privacy glass and sports seats with upgraded upholstery.
+The Sport Executive trim ups the available tech by including a 10.25-inch touchscreen, smartphone integration, wireless charging and parking sensors.
+We would expect at least the smartphone integration and parking sensors to be fitted as standard, so it’s a little disappointing that Mercedes makes you pay £1,500 extra for the Executive package to get them.
+AMG Line cars add 19-inch wheels, an AMG-styling kit, rear privacy glass and sports seats with upgraded upholstery.

 Moving further up the price list brings AMG Line Executive, Premium and Premium Plus trim levels which include extras such as a park assist system, interior ambient lighting and a panoramic glass sunroof.